 Breastfeed your baby 8 to 12 times each day or as often as he wants.
 Your baby may breastfeed for about 15 to 20 minutes on each breast.
 Some babies breastfeed for a shorter or longer amount of time.
 Let your baby feed from each breast until he stops on his own.
-Express your breast milk every 2 to 3 hours if your baby sleeps through the night or you are away from your baby.
+Express your breast milk every 2 to 3 hours if you are away from your baby.
 Ask for more information about using your hand or a pump to express breast milk.

 For support and more information about breastfeeding your baby: